-In this section you will find a sample of some of our Standard design details.
+In this section you will find a sample of some of Straw Works’ Standard design details.
 They are a result of years of work, experimenting, researching, discussing, making mistakes, trying out different ideas.

 The aim has always been to use totally natural materials, as low impact as possible, to create airtight designs, with excellent thermal efficiency.
 Often these designs are also more financially affordable than the usual poured cement alternative, but we believe affordable has to mean both financial and environmental, with no compromises!

 It is not necessary to test bales according to a British Standard, but you should definitely use the written Standard shown here to make sure that your bales are good enough for building.
 Building Inspectors should use this standard when visiting site, and should read the book about good installation details too in order to make sure that the straw is being installed correctly.

 Barbara also offer a consultancy service and can give you advice about your own designs – just ask.

 All these designs have achieved current Building Regulation approval.

 - Plinth wall foundation with limecrete floor pdf

 - Plinth wall foundation with suspended timber floor pdf

 - Rammed car tyre foundations with suspended timber floor pdf

 - Door details with structural box and timber floor pdf